ealeksandrov/SomaFM-miniplayer/README.md

 - Right-click, Control-click, or Option-click always opens the menu.
 - The menu header shows the station and current track, with a play/pause button beside them.
 - Click the current track to copy it or search with the action selected in Settings.
-- Settings controls launch playback, notifications, the left-click action, station sorting, recent stations, the track action, and Start at Login.
+- Settings covers playback (start at login, play on launch, track notifications) and behavior (left-click action, track click action, station sorting, recent stations).

 ## Building